ykskb/phrag/README.md

 - **Practicality Tested:** Phrag was developed side by side with a [POC project](#poc-project) to verify its concept and validate the practicality.

+> **Demo:**
+>
+> [Here](https://phrag-standalone-lr6v6b2tza-uc.a.run.app/graphiql/index.html) is a live demo of Phrag's GraphQL connecting to a DB of this [schema](https://github.com/ykskb/phrag-standalone/blob/main/db/meetup_project.sql).
+You can see and try what Phrag creates merely from a database provided.

 ## Requirements

-Though there are multiple ways to run, Phrag only requires an RDBMS to create its GraphQL.
+Phrag only requires an RDBMS to create its GraphQL.
 Here's a quick view of database constructs that are important for Phrag.
 Detailed mechanism is explained [here](docs/mechanism.md).

 - **Primary keys:** Phrag uses primary keys as identifiers of GraphQL mutations.
 Composite primary key is supported.